 - Productivity Commission (PC) review of the National Disability Agreement (NDA) - 2019 that laid out a proposed model to improve effectiveness of the NDA and the current Strategy particularly in an environment where the NDIS is fully rolled out.

-The recent independent review by the Social Policy Research Centre has shown that parts of the current strategy are working well and the Strategy’s overall principles and goals are valuable, however there are areas for improvement, particularly on how the Strategy is implemented.
+An independent review by the Social Policy Research Centre showed that parts of the current strategy are working well and the Strategy’s overall principles and goals are valuable, however there are areas for improvement, particularly on how the Strategy is implemented.

 We need to make sure a new Strategy reflects the changing policy environment and builds on opportunities available today as well as what may emerge over the next decade.
 This includes considering the findings from the Productivity Commission’s Review of the National Disability Agreement.